Monnick/LightweightIOC/README.md

 # LightweightIOC
-This is a very leightweight IOC implementation.
+This is a very lightweight IOC implementation.
 ## Configuration via appsettings.json
 The configuration can be read as json file:
 ```json